 Turn right onto Range Valley Mountain Rd (the Preston Nutter Ranch entrance is immediately left), heading west about 1.2 miles toward Bruin Point.
 Now you will begin a 5.5-mile descent toward Rte 123.
 The road is winding and narrow, but relatively well-maintained as it drops 2,700 feet toward Highway 123.
 Turn left onto the highway and continue another 14.3 miles through Sunnyside and East Carbon, ultimately back to US-6 approximately 6.7 miles east of the Wellington Chevron station.

 The complete loop covers just over 90 miles in three hours driving time, but allow yourself ample time for numerous stops along the way.
 If you are day tripping from Salt Lake City, consider an additional four hours and 250 miles to and from Wellington.

-I have spotted small bands grazing within a couple hundred yards of Cold Springs Road a few miles east of the forest (as the BLM webpage describes).
+I have spotted small bands grazing within a couple hundred yards of Flat Iron Mesa Road a few miles east of the forest (as the BLM webpage describes).
 I have also seen ample hoof prints and road piles on a side-trip along Cottonwood Ridge Road, a more rugged route with high-clearance sections, just below the Preston Nutter Ranch (where public access ends).

 Other Points of Interest

 Nine Mile Canyon is actually a 40-mile-long gorge running generally eastward through the West Tavaputs Plateau east of Price and Wellington.
 Tens of thousands of ancient native American petroglyphs and pictographs adorn the rock walls at perhaps a thousand separate locations.
 The canyon is enclosed by gorgeous golden-red rock cliffs with fascinating formations just about everywhere you look.
 Learn more about this desert jewel on this BLM recreation page, which includes a link to a very useful petroglyph guide.